pikoglu/pikoglu.github.io/_pages/about.md

 * __Deep Learning and Signal Processing for Industry__ :
 Applies deep learning to industrial signal processing tasks such as radar emitter ID, speaker recognition, and predictive maintenance.
 Combines classical and learning-based methods, with a focus on operational context and physical modeling.

-* __Reinforcement Learning__ :
-Covers both foundational and modern reinforcement learning, from MDPs and Bellman equations to deep RL and policy gradient methods.
-Emphasizes value approximation, policy optimization, and exploration strategies including bandits and AlphaZero.
+* __Reinforcement Learning__: Covers both foundational and modern reinforcement learning, from MDPs and Bellman equations to deep RL and policy gradient methods.
+Emphasizes value approximation, policy optimization, and exploration strategies including bandits and AlphaZero, taught by [Emmanuel Rachelson](https://erachelson.github.io/).

 * __Generative Modeling through Transport and Denoising__ :
 Explores state-of-the-art generative modeling techniques using optimal transport and score-based methods.
 Includes applications to image generation, denoising, and inverse problems.